Skip to content

 Hiring is accelerating, but so is recruiter-spam and unrealistic offers.
 Watch for these:

-1. If you're in engineering or real estate, actively apply to NEOM and Red Sea.
+1. If you're in engineering or real estate, actively apply to Saudi giga-projects.
 They're posting 85–115 roles combined per month and hiring pace is accelerating.
 Expect offers within 6 weeks if qualified.

-2. If you're in hospitality, Red Sea is undersupplied on talent.
-Apply even if your experience is outside luxury—they're training talent in ways that didn't happen in Saudi before.
+2. If you're in hospitality, the coastal tourism project is undersupplied on talent.
+Apply even if your experience is outside luxury, they're training talent in ways that didn't happen in Saudi before.

-3. If you're in tech, Saudi's tech sector is growing (PIF gaming, fintech, AI initiatives).
+3. If you're in tech, Saudi's tech sector is growing (gaming, fintech, AI initiatives).
 Salary is competitive with Singapore/Dubai.
 Senior developers, architects, and product leaders can hit AED 24k–35k monthly.

 4. If you're in banking or finance, Saudi is slower.
 UAE or onshore finance roles are better bets for speed-to-hire unless you have Gulf-specific experience.